Lowclouds/lsystem/README.md

         It is possible to define and use L-System generated contours for path shapes, which is not supported in L-Studio.
       * Piecewise path.

-        Paths can be extruded along paths where the points are not explicit spline control points.
+        Contours can be extruded along paths where the points are not explicit spline control points.
 This path uses the underlying BABYLON Path3D (which looks very much like a CatmullRom spline).
   * L-system development
       * Branching